TEAM NASHVILLE BASSMASTERS

 The pot payback is $5 dollars for every angler that participates in a regular season tournament.
 The $5 dollars will be added to

-dollars will continue to be deducted until pot cap is reached.
+will continue to be deducted until pot cap is reached.
 Afterward, the $5.00 allocation will move to the Big Fish Pot.
-The pot
+The pot cap of

-cap of $250 dollars will increase annually by $50 dollars at the end of the tournament season.
-The purse amount will be on the
+$250 dollars will increase annually by $50 dollars at the end of the tournament season.
+The purse amount will be on the monthly

-monthly financial statement for review to members at club monthly meeting.
-The Big Bag of the Day will be presented to a
+financial statement for review to members at club monthly meeting.
+The Big Bag of the Day will be presented to a winning team

 Part 6: Season Awards